Our Mission is Safety

 Practice as a family, take the pledge to practice home fire drills twice a year, and encourage others to take the pledge.

-Over the past several decades, deaths from home structure fires in the United States have steadily gone down – from 5,200 in 1980 to 2,646 in 2015, according to
+the past several decades, deaths from home structure fires in the United States have steadily gone down – from 5,822 in 1980 to 2,730 in 2016, according to

 Cooking equipment is the leading cause of home structure fires and fire injuries, followed by heating equipment, according to NFPA.
 Other causes include smoking, electrical problems, children playing with fire and candles.